KristjanTammekivi/eslint-plugin-import-x-flat-config-debug/README.md

 ```

-When removing `import/no-unused-modules` from eslint.config.js (or removing it's options) it will work
+When removing `import/no-unused-modules` from eslint.config.js (or removing it's options) it will work.

+Apparently also starts working after adding .eslintrc https://github.com/import-js/eslint-plugin-import/issues/3079